to our parish web site

 St Wilfrid’s Parish has two churches.
 St Wilfrid’s Church is the historic parish church of Haywards Heath, which was opened in 1865; the Presentation Church was opened in 1897.
 All are welcome to our services and activities.

-Our Parish Focus 34 (Ascensiontide edition) can be downloaded from our Parish Diary, News page, as can our latest Parish Diary for 2016.
+Our Parish Focus 35 (Summer edition, July 2016) can be downloaded from our Parish Diary, News page, as can our latest (updated 21 October) Parish Diary for 2016.

-are listed in the online Parish Diary on the Parish Diary page.
+listed in our online Parish Diary (as at 21 October 2016) on the Parish Diary page.

 FAMILY SUPPORT WORK (FSW)FSW - the Chichester Diocesan Association for Family Support Work - not only welcomes donations in cash or online; it also invites you to volunteer for a range of activities.
-See also above.
-Our parish regularly and gladly supports its fundraising efforts.
+Our parish regularly and gladly supports FSW's fundraising efforts.

 For a calendar of events and information about FSW